 The other day I discovered a recipe for eggnog french toast.
 I immediately decided that I was making it that night for dinner.
 Then I decided to take the whole eggnog thing a bit further and try to create an eggnog syrup.
 I figured it was worth a try.
-I think it turned out fabulous!
+These turned out fabulous!

 I must admit, I was the only one in the family willing to give the syrup a try.
 I think it was yummy.
-I also think it would work great on regular french toast too.
+This syrup would work great on regular french toast too.
 It just gives you a little taste of a classic holiday flavor.
 I didn’t even try the french toast with maple syrup because I loved the eggnog syrup that much.
 I kept telling my family that they were missing out.
 No one believed me.
 Hopefully some of you will believe me.

 The french toast itself was also tasty.
 I figured it’s not too far fetched to make french toast with eggnog.
 I mean we’re talking milk and eggs people.
 Why wouldn’t it work?